TheThingsIndustries/lorawan-stack-docs/doc/content/devices/atecc608a/_index.md

 description: ""
 ---

-The Things Industries and Microchip developed a security solution for LoRaWAN that enables secure key provisioning and secure cryptographic operations using secure elements.
+The Things Industries and Microchip developed a security solution for LoRaWAN® that enables secure key provisioning and secure cryptographic operations using secure elements.

 <!--more-->